Academics

 Film/Video

-As a film/video major, you’ll develop visual expression, storytelling, and the fundamental language of motion pictures from concept to final edit.
-You will learn basic digital video filming techniques and nonlinear editing with Final Cut Pro software as you shoot and edit a series of short individual and team projects.
+Learn the fundamental language of motion pictures from concept to final edit.
+Practice basic digital filming techniques and nonlinear editing software as you create a series of short films.
 Experimental, documentary and narrative genres will all be explored.
-Previous experience with video editing software–like iMovie or Adobe Premiere–is helpful, but not required.
-Video cameras are provided for use during class hours only.
-You’re welcome to bring your own camera provided it shoots manually, records digitally and has a USB port.
+Video cameras are provided for use during class hours.
+You may bring your own camera provided it shoots manually, records digitally and has a USB port.

 Game Design